 Accreditation

-The Electrical Engineering undergraduate program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the commission’s General Criteria and Program Criteria for Electrical Engineering.
+The Electrical Engineering undergraduate program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the commission’s General Criteria and Program Criteria for Electrical, Computer, Communications, Telecommunication(s), and Similarly Named Engineering Programs.

 Program Educational Objectives

-The departmental programs have established the following program educational objectives that are consistent with the mission of the University and the Frank R. Seaver College of Science and Engineering.
+The Electrical Engineering undergraduate program has established the following program educational objectives that are consistent with the mission of the University and the Frank R. Seaver College of Science and Engineering.
 The objectives describe what graduates are expected to attain within a few years of graduation.
+The graduates of the Electrical Engineering program will:

 1. Perform effectively as practicing engineers and/or successfully undertake graduate study in electrical engineering or related fields;